Lab Alumni

 Joachim Claudet (Post-Doc 2006-07, EMPAFISH)

 Joachim was a post-doc on EMPAFISH, and did a rotation among Craig's, Serge Planes' and Lisandro Benedetti-Cecchi's labs.
 Joachim is now with the CNRS.
-He and Craig continued to collaborate, including co-teaching their course on Meta-analysis (along with Fio Micheli). [his webpage / Google Scholar / Research Gate]
+He and Craig continued to collaborate, including co-teaching their course on Meta-analysis (along with Fio Micheli).
+He is now a Senior Researcher with CNRS. [his webpage / Google Scholar / Research Gate]

 Mike McCoy (PhD 2006, UF)